 If you want to do a lot of campfire cooking for your family, I recommend you get a Dutch Oven (see our article on how to use a Dutch Oven for more info).

-Let’s look at a few different types of campfire.
+Let's look at a few different types of campfires.

 The Tepee Campfire

-The Tepee is the classic looking campfire and is ideal when you want to create a quick fire to warm up with.
+The Tepee is a classic-looking campfire and ideal for creating a quick fire to warm up with.

 Pile up dry tinder kindling and set it alight.
-Then start placing sticks around it in a tepee shape, making sure that you don’t smother the fire.
+Then start placing sticks around it in a tepee shape, ensuring you don't smother the fire.

-This is a good fire that puts out a tall flame and heat in all directions, making it an ideal campfire to sit around in the evening.
+This good fire puts out a tall flame and heat in all directions, making it an ideal campfire to sit around in the evening.

-You will need plenty of fuel close to hand as this type of fire burns quickly.
+You will need plenty of fuel close to hand as this fire burns quickly.